maichmueller/scmodels/README.md

 ```

 Agreements:
-- The callable's first parameter MUST be the noise input (unless the noise distribution is `None`).
+- The callable's first parameter MUST be the noise inputs in the order that they are given, e.g. see variable $W$.
+If the noise distribution list contains only `None`, then they have to be omitted from the parameter list of the callable.
-- The order of variables in the parents list determines the semantic order of input for parameters in the functional
-(left to right).
+- The order of variables in the parents list determines the order of input for parameters in the functional past the noise parameters (left to right).

 # Features